jaruizes/jaruizes.github.io/_posts/2021-10-14-Thoughs_About_Agile_in_2021.md

 <br />

-# To be or not to be, that isn't the question
+# To be or not to be

 In my opinion, "to be or not to be" Agile, it doesn't matter.
 As I said before, the important is focusing on doing things (software) well and delivering them when the user expect them.
 Simple.